 “This isn’t film theory, Lizzie.”
-Aaron inhaled deeply, the fire on the tip of his fingers burned so bright she could see the outline of his chiseled jaw.
+Aaron inhaled deeply, the fire on the tip of his fingers burning so bright she could see the outline of his chiseled jaw.

 “Ugh!
 We’re out of beer!”
 Maya pulled away from Jason just long enough to call from the kitchen.

 “Wanna go for a ride, baby?”
-Aaron arched an eyebrow at Lizzie, dark eyes shining.
+Aaron arched an eyebrow at Lizzie, his dark eyes shining.

-“Hey, aren’t the Miller’s in Sedona for the weekend?”
-Maya piped up from the backseat, like always tangled in Jason’s grip.
+“Hey, aren’t the Millers in Sedona for the weekend?”
+Maya piped up from the backseat, tangled in Jason’s grip, like always. .

 “Mind if we join?”
 Jason asked the girls, right before cannon balling into the pool.

 Drops of water shot up into the sky, a prism that glittered in the moonlight, enchanting Lizzie.
-The four of them floated on their backs, looking up to an unending ocean of stars.
+The four of them floated on their backs, looking up at an unending ocean of stars.